microsoft/Kusto-Query-Language/doc/series-ifft-function.md

 ---
 title: series_ifft() - Azure Data Explorer
-description: This article describes series_ifft() function in Azure Data Explorer. ms.reviewer: adieldar ms.topic: reference ms.date: 08/13/2020
+description: Learn how to use the series_ifft() function to apply the Inverse Fast Fourier Transform (IFFT) on a series. ms.reviewer: adieldar ms.topic: reference ms.date: 01/29/2023
 ---
 # series_ifft()